Glas Istre

 Glas Istre (lit.
 'Voice of Istria') is a Croatian regional daily newspaper published in Pula which mainly covers stories of interest from the Istria region in the northwest of the country.
 Established in 1943 as a regional newsletter of the Yugoslav Partisans, the paper continued to be published after World War II, and became a daily in November 1969.

 The paper spent the majority of its later history as a regional supplement published in the Rijeka-based nationally circulated newspaper Novi list, and between 1979 and 1991 the editor-in-chief of Novi list was also in charge of Glas Istre.
 In the 1990s the paper became increasingly independent of its parent publication and eventually evolved into a separate regional daily.

+History

+Originally launched in July 1943 as the publication of the People’s Liberation Front for Istria.
+Founded by the Yugoslav Partisans, its first issue was printed near Crikvenica as an anti-fascist paper for the people of Istria.
+Over the years it appeared as a monthly, weekly, and biweekly, and since 1969 it has been published daily.
+Since April 1989 it also appears on Sundays.